 The Notice on Enhancing the Management on Use of Fund of Pre-sales of Commodity Properties of Beijing City, implemented and effective as of December 16, 2015, provides that the real estate development enterprise may withdraw funds for construction purpose from accounts monitored by the regulatory authorities if the sale scale confirmed by pre-sale contracts signed online is less than half of the authorized scale of pre-sale.
-The Beijing MOHURD promulgated the Regulations on the Supervision of Proceeds from the Pre-sale of Commodity Properties in Beijing (Draft for Comment) on November 4, 2021, providing that the proceeds from the pre-sale of properties must be deposited into accounts monitored by regulatory authorities and a real estate developer must apply for use in accordance with the progress of construction.
+The Beijing MOHURD promulgated the Regulations on the Supervision of Proceeds from the Pre-sale of Commodity Properties in Beijing (Draft for Comment, 2023) on December 22, 2023, providing that the proceeds from the pre-sale of properties must be deposited into accounts monitored by regulatory authorities and must be properly used by developers for their corresponding construction projects.

-On November 14, 2022, the CBIRC, the MOHURD, and the PBOC issued the Circular on the Relevant Work of Commercial Banks Issuing letters of Guarantee to Replace the Pre-sale Supervision Funds, pursuant to which high-quality real estate enterprises can apply to banks for a letter of guarantee to replace their pre-sale supervision funds.
+On November 14, 2022, the CBIRC, the MOHURD and the PBOC issued the Circular on the Relevant Work of Commercial Banks Issuing letters of Guarantee to Replace the Pre-sale Supervision Funds, pursuant to which high-quality real estate enterprises can apply to banks for a letter of guarantee to replace their pre-sale supervision funds.